 Accessible Learning Services (ALS) is a resource for students, faculty and staff at GBC to support the inclusion of a diverse student population.
-ALS facilitates equitable access to education for students with disabilities in accordance with the Ontario Human Rights Code , as well as GBC’s Mission and 2020 Strategy.
+ALS facilitates equitable access to education for students with disabilities in accordance with the Ontario Human Rights Code .

 Accessible Learning Services works within a framework that barriers are not within the individual, but rather within the environment.
 For example, when information is provided only in an auditory format in a lecture-based classroom environment, a barrier is created.
 This can limit the participation of all students and their opportunity to access vital information.
 To ensure full participation, best practices recommends providing multiple ways of accessing information (e.g. electronic format).
 This limits barriers to learning and promotes inclusion of diverse individuals.